 Condition Number Condition Compliant Non- compliant Evidence Comment 6.
-Management plans The approval holder must, within twelve (12) months of the commencement of the action, provide the Minister with a threatened species habitat management plan (TSHMP), prepared by a suitably qualified expert .
+Management plans The approval holder must, within twelve (12) months of the commencement of the action, provide the Minister with a threatened species habitat management plan (TSHMP), prepared by a suitably qualified expert.
 The TSHMP must identify specific areas of important habitat and / or known occurrence of threatened species within the CEA and describe how those areas will be managed for the protection of those species.
-The TSHMP must make reference to any relevant conservation advices or recovery plans approved under the EPBC Act .
+The TSHMP must make reference to any relevant conservation advices or recovery plans approved under the EPBC Act.
 Compliant A Threatened Species Habitat Management Plan (TSHMP) addressing the requirements of this condition was included in the EMP (Chapter 3.4) and submitted to Environment on 7 October 2016.
-The only known EPBC Act listed resident threatened species at CEA is Western Grasswren/Thick-billed Grasswren (Gawler Ranges subspecies) ( Amytornis textilis myall ).
-There is also one State listed threatened species, Sandalwood ( Santalum spicatum ).
+The only known EPBC Act listed resident threatened species at CEA is Western Grasswren/Thick-billed Grasswren (Gawler Ranges subspecies) (Amytornis textilis myall).
+There is also one State listed threatened species, Sandalwood (Santalum spicatum).
 The management of threatened species and their habitat is outlined in Chapter 3.4 of the EMP.
 Broader biodiversity management is also addressed in Chapters 2, 3 and 4 of the EMP.
 Once approved by the Minister , the TSHMP must be implemented.
 Any work undertaken prior to the Minister's approval of the TSHMP must be preceded by a pre-activity survey for all threatened species and, if any are detected, relevant work may not proceed until the TSHMP is approved.
-The Cultana EMP will be revised as necessary following the independent 5-yearly performance review that is currently underway, regarding the implementation of the EMP by Defence and the South Australian Government.
-On-ground monitoring is currently in progress.
-The detailed results of that monitoring will allow critical assessment of the effectiveness or need for improvement of the risk management strategies in the various elements of the EMP including the Threatened Species Habitat Management Plan (Chapter 3).
+The Cultana EMP will be revised as necessary following the independent 5-yearly performance review, which is currently ongoing.
+The 5-yearly performance review results will allow critical assessment of the effectiveness or need for improvement of the risk management strategies in the various elements of the EMP including the Threatened Species Habitat Management Plan (Chapter 3).
 At least once every ten (10) years, the TSHMP must be reviewed and updated as required in consideration of all available sustainability monitoring reports (refer Condition 12), and provided to the Minister for approval.
 The revised TSHMP must not be implemented until it has been approved by the Minister .
 Note: This condition may be satisfied by a single document, or separate documents dealing with individual species or groups of species.